vtardia/docker-php/README.md

  - a web server base image with Nginx, PHP-FPM, Composer and Supervisor
  - a worker base image with PHP CLI and Composer
- - a simple web app example that runs with the server image
- - a simple background CLI app that runs with the worker image
+ - a app example with a web frontend and a background worker

 All images are based on Alpine GNU/Linux in order to be as small as possible, and have MySQL and MongoDB PHP extensions enabled.